TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Avatars
-- max: 80x80, 64k
-	- resize automatically in-game
+- ping
+- Test avatars on windows, especially the png filename filter

 - Writeout the config before starting a server process from the menu

 - Fix that clipboard on all platforms at last
 - And fix polish characters in chat breaking stuff on Windows

-- Test avatars on windows, especially the png filename filter

 - In host a server menu option, simply spawn a separate dedicated server process and use locally created client_setup to connect
 	- Something to check if the servers is already on